Four Veteran Trial Attorneys Join Varnum's Kalamazoo Office

 Varnum is pleased to announce the addition of four veteran trial attorneys to the firm.
 Richard L. Halpert, Steven H. Weston, Bonnie Y. Sawusch, and Deborah K. Palmer joined Varnum in April and are based in the firm's Kalamazoo office.

-"This group of attorneys is known in and beyond Michigan for their excellent work and expertise representing clients in a very competitive area," said Bill Rohn, Varnum partner and chair of the firm's Trial Group Practice.
+"This group of attorneys is known in and beyond Michigan for their excellent work and expertise representing clients in a very competitive area," said Bill Rohn, Varnum partner and chair of the firm's Litigation and Trial Practice Team.
 "They have earned a sterling reputation through efforts that have resulted in AV® Martindale-Hubbell ratings, their recognition as top trial lawyers, their regularly being called upon to serve as special mediators and arbitrators, and their work for charitable and civic organizations.
 We are proud to welcome them to the firm."

 Steven H. Weston has almost 28 years of personal injury litigation and trial experience, with a particular emphasis in representing traumatic brain injury survivors and their families.
 His practice includes the study and understanding of traumatic brain injury litigation.
 He is a member of the National Academy of Neuropsychology, the North American Brain Injury Society, the International Brain Injury Association, the Brain Injury Association of Michigan, and the Brain Injury Network of Southwest Michigan.
 Steve also represents burn survivors, and is a member of the American Burn Association and the Phoenix Society for Burn Survivors.
 Steve has been listed in The Best Lawyers in America since 2010 and is listed in Michigan Super Lawyers.
 He is rated AV-Preeminent (highest rating possible) by Martindale-Hubbell, and is listed in the Bar Register of Preeminent Lawyers.